 The Group is therefore subject to volatility in the Income Statement due to changes in the fair values of the derivative financial instruments.
-Further information is provided in Note 19 to the Regulatory Accounts.
+Further information is provided in note 19 to the financial statements.

 Financial liabilities designated at fair value through profit or loss ('FVTPL')